 It is all primarily due to the loss of hormones when you hit post menopause.

 Your bone is an active tissue just like your muscle.
 Your body is perpetually breaking old bone down and rebuilding new healthy bone.
 In fact you rebuild your whole skeletal structure once every 10 years and your hormones play one of the most important parts!

 Estrogen reduces bone loss as it slows osteoclast cells which break down old bone*

 Progesterone and testosterone support bone growth as they invigorate osteoblast cells which build bone*

-Swipe right to see how in our published clinical trials, Femmenessence didn’t just support those hormones, it impacted them to such a degree that we saw improvements in bone health.
+In our published clinical trials, Femmenessence didn’t just support those hormones, it impacted them to such a degree that we saw improvements in bone health.
 We also saw increased serum calcium levels due to the impact Femmenessence has on metabolism and the body’s overall function.

 Did you know that 50% of all deaths in woman post menopause are due to some form of cardiovascular disease?

 The reason for this is that the loss and imbalance of hormones like estrogen, testosterone, progesterone, thyroid and many others all negatively impact our heart health.